-The Office of Research and Innovation focuses on participating in applied research that improves the way we deliver patient care at GRH.
+The Office of Innovation and Research focuses on participating in applied research that improves the way we deliver patient care at GRH.

 Our research priorities are: Cancer, Chronic Disease Management, Ageing Well, Care of Older Adults, Innovation in Healthcare, Patient and Family Experience with Care

 GRH 2019 – 2024 Innovation and Research Priorities

 Cancer will continue to focus on the continued participation in clinical drug trials to contribute to the body of evidence required for Health Canada approval (and other regulatory bodies) commercial availability.
 Enrolment of patients with cancer in clinical drug trials dually allows patients to participate in contributing to the body of evidence but to also potentially receive access to otherwise unavailable experimental cancer treatments.